droberson/hammertime/README.md

 insmod: ERROR: could not insert module hammertime.ko: Operation canceled
 ```

-You can verify that it has been unloaded by having a look at `dmesg`:
+You can verify that it has ran the `cleanup_module()` function by
+having a look at `dmesg`:

 ```
 [48264.955022] canttouchthis: unloading
 ```

 NOTE: `lsmod` may still show that the module is loaded, however the
-cleanup function has been called as shown in `dmesg`.
-It can likely be
+cleanup function has been called as shown in
-removed with `rmmod` at this point, or left alone.
-Do whatever you
+`dmesg`. `canttouchthis.ko` can be removed with `rmmod` at this
+point.
+Other modules will behave differently and may or may not be
-want to do here, I'm not your dad.
+able to be removed.
+Do whatever you want to do here, I'm not your dad.

 ## breakitdown.ko